Broad Lines

 PREAMBLE

-Crypto-assets – digital representations of value or rights that can be transferred and stored electronically using distributed ledger or similar technology – are complex tools, but they are becoming increasingly popular and widespread, including in Italy, despite the current lack of a specific regulatory framework.
+Crypto-assets – digital representations of value or rights that can be transferred and stored electronically using distributed ledger or similar technology – are complex tools, but they are becoming increasingly popular and widespread, including in Italy.

 Crypto-assets are highly risky and speculative instruments, making them unsuitable for most consumers to use as an investment or means of payment or exchange.
 Clients must be aware of the risks of potentially losing their entire investment, of fraud or error, and of the lack of protection available to them.
 It is particularly important for clients to be aware that some crypto-assets have no intrinsic value, are not backed by any right to reimbursement and are generally not suitable for payment or investment purposes due to their highly risky nature.